-- SB 360 would expand the Lindsey Nicole Henry Scholarship Program for Children with Disabilities to include vouchers for children who have an incarcerated parent.
+- HB 3321 by Rep. Sherrie Conley, R-Newcastle, would expand the Lindsey Nicole Henry Scholarship Program for Children with Disabilities to include vouchers for children who have an incarcerated parent.
 Such children would be eligible for the program even if they don’t have an Individualized Education Plan and would also be exempt from the requirement requiring prior year public school attendance.

-- The bills clearly divert from the original intent of the state’s voucher program to serve only children with disabilities.
+- Expansion clearly diverts from the original intent of the state’s voucher program to serve only children with disabilities.

 - It continues the practice of adding groups of voucher-eligible students as a means to eventually make vouchers available to all students.

-- Lindsey Nicole Henry vouchers and the proposed Hope vouchers directly reduce the amount of state aid available to public schools that serve the vast majority of Oklahoma students.
+- Lindsey Nicole Henry vouchers directly reduce the amount of state aid available to public schools that serve the vast majority of Oklahoma students.
 Public schools receive state aid funding only after vouchers funding has been set aside.

 - From 2011 to 2018, the LNH program diverted more than $18 million in public money through parents to private schools to serve qualifying students.

-- Voucher commitments for this fiscal year alone are expected to near $6 million – bringing the cumulative total to almost $24 million.
+- Voucher commitments for this fiscal year alone are expected to exceed $7.4 million – bringing the cumulative total to more than $31 million.

 - Eroding public school funding harms the 700,000 students who attend public schools.